‘I’m ready to talk’: Meghan’s upcoming interview with Oprah Winfrey is already dividing Britons

 Royal correspondents attest that the palace is in a stir.
 The House of Windsor does have something to lose in all this.

-The real crown did not come off especially well in Season 4 of the Netflix series “The Crown,” which portrayed Charles as a self-pitying adulterer and Queen Elizabeth II as out of touch.
+The real crown did not come off especially well in season 4 of the Netflix series “The Crown,” which portrayed Prince Charles as a self-pitying adulterer and Queen Elizabeth II as out of touch.

 And then there is Prince Andrew.